iotempire/iotempower/doc/first-node.rst

    as well as lots of debug information and also ``pressed`` and ``released`` on the terminal running ``console_serial``.

+In advanced settings, you can extend your installation with_debounce a specially flashed Wemos D1 Mini, called a dongle allowing you to to flash previously flashed (or preflashed) esp8266 and esp32 based microcontrollers without them being registered in your WiFi (you can put any microcontroller flashed with IoTempower in a so-called adoption mode.
+For more look here: `Adoption <adopting.rst>`__

 Next deployments
 ================